Bloodyboneye/DotNetDataCollectorEx/LUA_API.md

 ### `TraceStack(threadid)`
 **Description**

-Returns a table that contains all of stack frames of the thread
+Returns a table that contains all of the stack frames of the thread

 **Parameters:**
 - `threadid` (number): The **Managed** or **OS** thread id

 **Returns:**
-- A table containing information about all stack frames of the thread
+- A table containing information about all of the stack frames of the thread
   - `StackPointer` (number): The stack pointer of the Stack in this stack frame
   - `InstructionPointer` (number): The IP of the stack frame -> The return address
   - `FrameKind` (number): The King this stack frame is